 18. Cuddle.
 Cuddling is good because physical contact reduces stress and releases a hormone that enhances happiness

 20. Be assertive.
-Assertive means standing up for yourself by being tactful, rather than aggressive.
-Being diplomatic is a good description of assertive.
-If you’re not assertive, then you risk being passive and risk ending up resentful.
+Assertive means standing up for yourself by being tactful rather than aggressive.
+Being diplomatic is a good description of assertiveness.
+If you’re not assertive, you risk being passive and becoming resentful.

 21. Wear clothes that make you feel good

 22. Make sure you drink enough water as this hydrates the skin, makes you look better and feel better and flushes toxins out of your body

 • Self-care is essential if you want to have the capacity to give to others

 • Self-care and selfish are two very different things

 • Self-care can be fit into a busy day (22 ways are listed in this article)

 You’ll be amazed how counselling can help you practice self-care

 You will find that talking with StartPoint Counselling Beenleigh is your starting point for happy relationships and mental wellbeing.

 StartPoint Counselling Practice is conveniently located in Beenleigh close to Logan, Mt Warren Park, Stapylton, Homeview, Waterford, Loganholme and Yatala areas.
 However we also offer phone consultations for your convenience, see more about Booking Appointments here.